 Where Did Father's Day Come From?

 Father's Day was originally founded by Sonora Smart Dodd of Spokane.
 It has been said that she had the idea whilst listening to a sermon given on Mother's Day back in 1909.
-Mother's Day at that time was not formally established but it had started to gain momentum.
-Sonora believed that men also deserved to be recognised for stepping up and assuming the parental role, which was certainly the case in her own life.
-Having lost her mother to childbirth shortly after the delivery of her 5th child, her father a Civil War veteran raised her and her siblings as a single parent.
+Mother's Day at that time was not formally established, but it had started to gain momentum.
+Sonora believed that men also deserved recognition for stepping up and assuming the parental role, which was certainly the case in her own life.
+Having lost her mother to childbirth shortly after delivering her 5th child, her father, a Civil War veteran, raised her and her siblings as a single parent.
 Sonora wanted to honour him with the same respect and appreciation she would have done her own Mother.
 With the support of local religious leaders, the first official Father's Day was celebrated on 19th June 1910, which was the same month as her father's birthday - It didn't become a national holiday until 1972.